CAFOD responds to DRC Ebola outbreak

 The virus is transmitted between humans via bodily fluids, and via surfaces that a sick person has come into contact with – for example, bed sheets or shared towels.
 Even funeral ceremonies for Ebola victims can cause risks if mourners have direct contact with the bodies of infected people.

-By following a few important procedures, the spread of Ebola can usually be stopped relatively easily.
+By following a few important procedures, the spread of the Ebola virus can usually be stopped relatively easily.
 Patients need to be kept in isolation, and their nurses or visitors must wear protective suits or avoid coming into direct contact with them.

 One reason that the virus has spread so extensively in West Africa is a widespread fear and lack of trust in the advice given on Ebola prevention.
 Many people don’t have access to reliable information, and high death rates and stigmatisation make people afraid to take their loved ones to hospitals, even if medical facilities are available.

 When was the last major Ebola outbreak?

 In 2015, an Ebola outbreak in West Africa claimed the lives of 11,000 people.
-This outbreak was so deadly as the disease had never been seen in the region before and this led to delays in identifying the nature of the problem.
+The disease had never been seen in the region before, so there were delays in identifying it and preventing it from spreading.

 During the outbreak, CAFOD worked in Sierra Leone and Liberia to raise awareness in local communities, provide safe and dignified burials and training, and distribute outbreak prevention kits.

-Due to well-established partnerships, CAFOD was able to respond through the network of Church aid workers and volunteers who, at the height of the disease, were able to deliver life-saving prevention information, hygiene kits, and food to quarantined and vulnerable families.
+Through our network of local experts, CAFOD was able to respond at the height of the disease.
+Through our networks of Church aid-workers and volunteers, we were able to deliver life-saving prevention information, hygiene kits, and food to quarantined and vulnerable families.

 Join our Emergency Response Team by giving a monthly donation so that we can respond as soon as disasters happen.